c4tom/DreamDevBox/docs/howto/devilbox/move-projects-to-different-directory.rst

         |
         + htdocs/

-Independently of where the Devilbox directory is located, you can achieve this structure via relative path settings.
+Independently of where the DreamDevBox directory is located, you can achieve this structure via relative path settings.

 All you have to to is to adjust the path of :ref:`env_httpd_datadir` in the ``.env`` file.

 .. code-block:: bash

-   # Navigate to Devilbox git directory
+   # Navigate to DreamDevBox git directory
    host> cd path/to/devilbox

    # Open the .env file with your favourite editor